 It's easier.
 You can skip some of the complications involved in a patent application, such as the Patent Application Declaration (a statement under penalty of perjury that you are the true inventor and have disclosed all information you know that would be relevant to the examination of the application) and the Information Disclosure Statement (a disclosure of all the relevant information known to you that is related to the originality of your invention).
 (For more on searching for prior patents, see Nolo's article Patent Searching Online.)

 If you are ready to file for a PPA, you can use Nolo's Online Provisional Patent Application.
 This service gives you plain-English advice as we take you through the steps to create your own PPA.
-We complete the required government forms, file your application, and then send you the completed PPA, detailed instructions, four essential agreements, and the book What Every Inventor Needs to Know About Business & Taxes, by Stephen Fishman (Nolo).
+We complete the required government forms, file your application, and then send you the completed PPA, detailed instructions on next steps, and four essential inventor's agreements.
 To learn more about this service, see our Online PPA FAQ.

 Or, for more guidance on preparing a provisional patent application yourself, consult Nolo's book Patent Pending in 24 Hours, by Richard Stim and David Pressman (Nolo).